-The Dual Enrollment Program at the University of Rhode Island offers high school students the chance to study college level courses on the URI campus and receive college credit for their efforts.
-Students benefit by the opportunity to address the challenges of college level curricula with their high school teachers.
-Interested students should contact their high school guidance counselor about enrolling in a URI course.
+The URI Dual Enrollment Program offers high school students the chance to enroll in college level courses at any of the URI campuses and receive college credit for their efforts.
+Students benefit by the opportunity to engage in the challenges of college level curricula.
+If you are interested in the dual enrollment program, please contact your high school guidance counselor about enrolling in a URI course.

 How do I find a URI course?